DS4PS/intro-data-science-TEMPLATE/README.md

 # Customizing Course Material

-Most of the lectures and labs were created as [R Markdown files](https://ds4ps.org/intro-data-science-TEMPLATE/units/00-foundations/topic-00x04-data-driven-docs.html).
+Most of the lectures and labs were created as [data-driven documents](https://ds4ps.org/intro-data-science-TEMPLATE/units/00-foundations/topic-00x04-data-driven-docs.html) using R Markdown.

+[R Markdown is a powerful communication tool](https://ds4ps.org/intro-data-science-TEMPLATE/units/00-foundations/topic-00x05-rmarkdown-tutorial.html), and a marketable skill for students.

+**Updating Content**

-You can customize these files by downloading the RMD files, editing, and saving updated versions back to the project repository.
+You can customize course files by downloading the RMD files, editing, and saving updated versions back to the project repository.

 The easiest way to do this is adding the repository to your local machine by **cloning** the repo.

-You can then edit R Markdown files in the **units** foler, knit them to create new HTML files, then sync those files back to GitHub.
+You can then edit R Markdown files in the **units** folder, knit them to create new HTML files, then sync those files back to GitHub.

 The process is very similar to something like DropBox, which allows you to have a local copy of files and a copy in the cloud.
 I would recommend using the [GitHub desktop tool](https://desktop.github.com/), which makes these steps easy.